dimitri-nicolo/calico/README.md

 | PACKETCAPTURE_API_MULTI_CLUSTER_FORWARDING_ENDPOINT | `https://localhost:9443`      |    CA endpoint for multicluster communication |

-This API makes use of tigera-manager service account and requires the following permissions:
+This API makes use of tigera-manager service account and requires the following permissions in the management and standalone cluster:
 - GET for api group `projectcalico.org` for resource `packetcaptures`
 - CREATE for api group `projectcalico.org` for resource `authenticationreviews`
+- LIST for core v1 group for resource `pods` in namespace tigera-fluentd
+- CREATE for core v1 group for subresource `pods/exec` in namespace tigera-fluentd
+- CREATE for api group `authorization.k8s.io` for resource `subjectaccessreviews`

+In a managed cluster, it makes use of tigera-guardian service account and requires the following permissions:
+- GET for api group `projectcalico.org` for resource `packetcaptures`
-- LIST,WATCH,GET for api group `projectcalico.org` for resource `managedclusters`
+- CREATE for api group `projectcalico.org` for resource `authenticationreviews`
 - LIST for core v1 group for resource `pods` in namespace tigera-fluentd
 - CREATE for core v1 group for subresource `pods/exec` in namespace tigera-fluentd
 - CREATE for api group `authorization.k8s.io` for resource `subjectaccessreviews`